AtomicBlom/AtomicBlom.github.io/input/posts/hello-dynamics-world.md

 ---
 Over the last month and a bit or so at my work, I've been working on replacing a legacy system with Dynamics CRM.

-I'm optimistic that Regardless of how people feel about it, I think it will be a good fit for the system it's replacing.
+I'm optimistic that regardless of how people feel about it, I think it will be a good fit for the system it's replacing.

 Straight out of the gate however, there are a number of things that worried me.